 - Bake for 55-60 minutes or until a toothpick inserted in the middle of the cherry bread comes out clean.
 Check after 40-45 minutes; if the top of the bread seems too dark already, cover it loosely with aluminum foil.

-- Cool the loaf cake in the tin for about 15 minutes, remove it carefully, and let cool on a wire rack.
-Dust with icing sugar before serving.
+- Cool the loaf cake in the tin for about 15 minutes, remove it carefully, and let it cool on a wire rack.
+Dust with confectioners' sugar before serving.

-- Optional glaze: Mix 75 g/ ¾ cup/ 2 ½ oz icing sugar with 3-4 teaspoons lemon juice or cherry juice (if using canned cherries, use some of that juice).
+- Optional glaze: Mix ¾ cup/ 75 g icing sugar with 3-4 teaspoons lemon juice or cherry juice (if using canned cherries, use some of that juice).
 The glaze should be thick yet slightly pourable.
-Pour over the cherry bread and let set shortly.
+Pour over the cherry bread and let it set shortly.

 Notes

-- Use a digital kitchen scale; it guarantees for best results (Amazon affiliate link).
+- Measurements: Use a digital kitchen scale; it guarantees the best results.

 - Don't substitute the oil with butter; it will not work 1:1.
 Don't use olive oil; it has to be something that's neutral tasting.

-- Don’t replace it with plain water; sparkling water will cause the bread to rise nicely and get fluffy.
+- Don't replace sparkling water with plain water; sparkling water will cause the bread to rise nicely and get fluffy.

 Bonnie T says